 Related Article: Pros and Cons of Ceramic Water Filters

 A ceramic water filter can easily remove different kinds of contaminants.
-These contaminants include sediment; turbidity; microorganisms like protozoans and bacteria; and various viruses.
+Contaminants are not only found in harvested rainwater and wells, but they can also be found in city water systems too.
+Some of these contaminants include sediment; turbidity; microorganisms like protozoans and bacteria; and various viruses.

 Suppose you combine a ceramic water filter with other filter media like ion exchange resin and activated carbon.
 In that case, you can filter out even more harmful contaminants like chlorine, heavy metals, and fluoride.